How to Evidence Enablement Outcomes in Supported Living Bids

 Baseline: Person relied on staff to travel to the leisure centre; anxiety in busy spaces.

-Outcome: Within 10 weeks the person independently completed a three-stop bus journey twice per week.
+Outcome: Within 10 weeks the person completed a three-stop bus journey independently twice per week.
 By week 14 they started a 2-hour volunteering shift at the centre.

-Case B — PBS & Reducing Behaviour Episodes
+Case B — PBS & Reducing Episodes

 Outcome: Episodes fell by 70% over six months; no property damage for four months; community access increased from once to three times weekly.